-Crassula tetragona is an evergreen, succulent plant up to 3.3 feet (1 m) tall.
-The narrow, almost needle-like foliage and a sparsely branched, shrubby, or tree-like habit of this South African native have caused it to be misleadingly dubbed "miniature pine."
+Crassula tetragona is a succulent plant with narrow, almost needle-like foliage and a sparsely branched, shrubby, or tree-like habit that have caused it to be misleadingly dubbed "miniature pine."
 It grows up to 3.3 feet (1 m) tall.
 Leaves are apple-green, awl-shaped, and occur in well-spaced pairs along fleshy, upright stems that can reach waist height.
-The stem is woody with brown bark.
-Dense clusters of small, cream to white flowers appear at the branch tips in spring and summer.
+The stems are woody with brown bark.
+Flowers are cream to white and appear in dense clusters at the branch tips in spring and summer.

 How to Grow and Care